 You may select on of two test options.
 The General Math Placement Test (MPT-G) is directed toward students who have less than three or four years of high school math and who will be entering pre-calculus or general college-level math classes.
 The Advanced Math Placement Test (MPT-A) is directed toward students who have taken at least three or four years of high school math and who wish to enroll in Calculus.

 Placement Tests for math will not be available during your orientation.
-Check with the Testing Center for more information.
+Check with the Testing Center for more information and availability.

 The Chemistry Placement test is offered online and must be completed before registering for Chemistry 110, 120, 142, or 143.
 The exam is free and online.
 Students wanting Chem 110 or 120 simply need to take the test--- there is no minimum score requirement.
 Students wanting Chem 142 or 143 must pass the test (score of 11 or better out of 26).